 What are Google’s most important ranking factors?

 - Content – While content has always been a major ranking factor, it is now more so than ever.
 Google’s main objective is to provide the very best content available to its users.
-If you don’t have the very best content, how will you compete with the other 440 million blogs (plus millions of other businesses)?
+If you don’t have the very best content, how will you compete with the other 500+ million blogs (plus millions of other businesses)?
 You have to stay laser-focused on providing the best, most comprehensive and user-satisfying content you possibly can.

 - Backlinks – Backlinks are what show Google that your site is popular and deserves to be featured.
 The more you have the better.
 Just keep in mind, as discussed earlier, not all backlinks are created equal.
 And Google is very much against obtaining spammy links.
 Your backlink profile reflects on you, so keep it pristine.

 - Google’s RankBrain – Do you know what RankBrain is?
-It is a component of Google’s algorithm that uses machine learning to determine the most relevant results to search engine queries.
+It is a component of Google’s ranking methodology that uses machine learning to determine the most relevant results to search engine queries.
 In general, it’s a way they assess content to make sure they are accurately matching the user’s intent with the content.
 This is one reason why keyword stuffing, or using many variations of a keyword, is less relevant and useful today.
 RankBrain can accurately assess the meaning of the content and how it matches with a keyword thanks to machine learning.
 The main impact this has on SEO is that we no longer need to include every variation of a keyword in order to rank for that keyword.
 We now need to make sure our content is 100% targeted to the user intent of the keyword.

 While SEO remains one of the most important things you can do to ensure the success of your website, you can now see just how important it is not to believe everything you hear.
-And not to waste your time on SEO practices that are not true, or are outdated.
-We hope you’ll use our free resources and helpful SEO tips to better understand and use SEO on your own site.
+And not to waste your time on practices that are not true, or are outdated.
+We hope you’ll use our free resources and helpful SEO tips to better understand and use it on your own site.